Forest Service investigators: La Pine’s Newberry Fire ignited after firewood cutting - News Break

 Stephen Cook was another resident who got the notice to be on alert.

-Cook said he watched and as crew tackled the fire that was near his home Sunday afternoon.
+Cook said he watched and as crews tackled the fire that was near his home Sunday afternoon.

-Cook, a 5 year la pine resident said based off of last years fires he is not taking any chances when fires start to break out.
+Cook, a 5 year La Pine resident, said after last year's fires in the area, he's not taking any chances when they break out.

-"i kept a real close eye on the smoke because if the smoke comes in here, then that's a good sign that its coming this way," Cook added.
+"I kept a real close eye on the smoke, because if the smoke comes in here, then that's a good sign that it's coming this way," he added.

 Three fires broke out in the same area in July of last year, which were investigated as arson .

-By Monday afternoon La Pine's air quality according to E::Space Labs monitors, La Pine's air quality was back at good, while Sunriver's was measured at Moderate.
+By Monday afternoon La Pine's air quality according to E::Space Labs monitors had improved back to Good, while Sunriver's was measured at Moderate.

 The post Forest Service investigators: La Pine’s Newberry Fire ignited after firewood cutting appeared first on KTVZ .

-Note: (Update: Adding video, area residents' comments)